Access to Vital Records

 You can obtain certified copies of any vital record, at a cost of $15 for the first copy and $10/each for subsequent copies.
 Checks, money orders, or cashier’s checks can be accepted through the mail, payable to the Town of Newton.
 We cannot take payment over the phone.
 Please be sure to enclose a self-addressed stamped envelope, properly completed request form , and a copy of your driver's license.

-We can now process any vital record request online by going here.
+We can now process any of the above vital record request online by going here.